mlafleur/mlafleur.github.io/_posts/2016-06-10-microsoft-v2-endpoint-primer.md

 ---
-Title: Microsoft v2 Endpoint Primer
+title: Microsoft v2 Endpoint Primer
+subtitle: Understanding the new v2 Endpoint for using both MSA and AD accounts with Microsoft Graph
-Excerpt: 'For some time now, Microsoft has had two distinct systems for authenticating users; Microsoft Account (or MSA) and Azure Active Directory (or Azure AD); MSA for consumer services and Azure AD for enterprise services.
+excerpt: 'For some time now, Microsoft has had two distinct systems for authenticating users; Microsoft Account (or MSA) and Azure Active Directory (or Azure AD); MSA for consumer services and Azure AD for enterprise services.
 The v2 Endpoint allow applications to authenticate both Microsoft Accounts and Azure AD accounts using a single OAUTH 2 endpoint.
 This allows developers to build applications that are entirely  account-agnostic.
 This article covers the basics of using the v2 Endpoint and OAUTH2 to authenticate users. '
-Tags:
+tags:
   - Azure
   - Azure Active Directory
   - Microsoft Graph